Mechazawa/BlockBlockAdBlock/README.md

 BlockBlockAdBlock
 =================

-This simple userscript will block BlockBlockAdBlock from running.
+This simple userscript will block BlockAdBlock from running.
 Just install it using [Tampermonkey][tampermonkey] (chrome) or [Greasemonkey][greasemonkey] (Firefox) by clicking [here][raw].
 You can try it out on [the BlockAdblock website][blockadblock].
 [It's kinda like a trace buster buster][tracebusterbuster].